arthurcornelio88/stripe/README.md

 make init-db
 make init-migration

-# 5. Populate Stripe sandbox with sample test fixtures
+# 5. Populate Stripe sandbox with sample test fixtures (if in dev mode)
 make populate

 # 6. Fetch data from Stripe and export it into local JSON files
 make fetch

-# 7. Ingest JSON data into PostgreSQL using SQLAlchemy
+# 7. Ingest JSON data into PostgreSQL using SQLAlchemy (if you made make fetch)
 make ingest-all SOURCE=json JSON_DIR=data/imported_stripe_data

 # 8. Verify row-level integrity and foreign key consistency